- What Does RAM Do For Gaming Performance?

 Having a balanced system and taking the appropriate time to research and correctly select your building bits and pieces may give you a system that can comfortably run modern titles on a budget without compromising too much on the performance.

-Briefly, if you’re on a hunt for a new gaming PC and are short on cash, consider buying a single 8GB stick.
+Briefly, if you’re on the hunt for a new gaming PC and are short on cash, consider buying a single 8GB stick.
 This configuration is easily upgradable to 16GB by adding an additional 8GB slot.

 Is 16GB Enough for Gaming?

 If 8GB of RAM is considered enough for a decent gaming experience, you may be wondering will more RAM help FPS when gaming.
 There should be no question whether a total of 16GB of memory would be able to comfortably run any modern game titles without compromising performance.

 The consideration to be made in this scenario is based on the ability to perform other tasks while playing the game, such as streaming.
 We, therefore, recommend 16GB as a “sweet spot” for gamers and streamers.